alastairlundy/EnhancedLinq/README.md

 ## 📜 License

-**EnhancedLinq** is licensed under the **Apache 2.0 license**.
+**EnhancedLinq** is licensed under the **MPL 2.0 license**.
 Feel free to use and modify EnhancedLinq according to the terms of the license.

 ## ❓ Questions?